Rari-Capital/rari-stable-pool-contracts/API.md

 You may only deposit currencies accepted by the fund (see `RariFundManager.isCurrencyAccepted(string currencyCode)`).
 However, exchanges are integrated into the web client via 0x Instant.

-Please note that you must approve RariFundManager to transfer of the necessary amount of tokens.
+Please note that you must approve RariFundManager to transfer at least `amount`.

 Parameters: